jeka-dev/jeka/README.md

 * Make a class public only when really needed.
 If a class is public, it should be prefixed with `Jk` (The goal is to not polute auto-completion in Eclipse).
 * Favor immutable objects.
 * Embrace a fluent style API (so stay away from JavaBean coding conventions).
+* Don't use 3rd party dependencies (Use or enrich JkUtilsXxxxx classes for commons).